Hackashaq666/apple-music-custom/README.md

 - Native HA media browser — browse and play Playlists, Artists, Albums, and Tracks
 - **Instant track change and play/pause updates** via macOS distributed notifications and SSE
 - Config flow UI setup — no YAML required
+- Custom artwork for playlists, artists, and albums via `custom-artwork/` folder
+- Trigger playlists by name or slug from automations

 ---